dpaneda/software_goldberg/Readme.md

 Connect throught a socket with the next node and send a token

 ### tunnel.go
-This node actue as a socket tunnel.
+This node works as a socket tunnel.
 It just open a listen socket and write the received data to other socket much like the anciend echo inetd service.

+### goodbye

+#### trigger
+Listen on a socket, being triggered when receiving stuff on it.

+#### actions
+Outputs goodbye world to the screen.
+Final step